By-elections to the 45th Canadian Parliament

-By-elections to the 45th Canadian Parliament may be held to fill vacancies in the House of Commons of Canada between the 2025 federal election and the 46th federal election.
+By-elections to the 45th Canadian Parliament are held to fill vacancies in the House of Commons of Canada between the 2025 federal election and the 46th federal election.
 The 45th Canadian Parliament has existed since 2025 with the membership of its House of Commons having been determined by the results of the Canadian federal election held on April 28, 2025.
-The Liberal Party of Canada has a minority government during this Parliament.
+The Liberal Party of Canada had a minority government during this Parliament until the three by-elections held on April 13, 2026, where they gained majority status.
 The Conservative Party of Canada forms the Official Opposition.

-One by-election has been held during the 45th Parliament.
-It took place in the electoral district of: